 Many homeowners take pride in their roof, and with good reason.
 This is because the roof serves an important purpose, keeping you and your valuables safe from extreme weather.
+Calling in an expert such as a roofer in Old Saybrook, or doing it yourself, you want to make sure that your roof is in top condition.
 Regardless of whether your roof is brand new or if you've had it for a while, read on to see five simple tricks you can use to extend your roof's lifespan and maintain frugal living at the same time.

 Have it Inspected Annually